jefferyYu/DualHierarchicalTransformer/README.md

 sh run_rumor_pheme.sh
 ```

-### Training for Rumor Verification with Dual Hierarchical Transformer (Multi-task Learning)
+### Training for Rumor Verification with Coupled Hierarchical Transformer (Multi-task Learning)
 - SemEval-2017: This is the training code of tuning parameters on the dev set, and testing on the test set.
 Note that you can change "CUDA_VISIBLE_DEVICES" based on your available GPUs.

 ```sh